darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![b.15](b.15.png)

-we are now going to create a repetition, wether this q is acceptable, well, it is acceptable if the number of points on q equals 2, however if that number is larger than two, then something has to be done.
+we are now going to create a repetition, wether this q is acceptable, well, it is acceptable if the number of points on q equals 2, however if that number is larger than two, then **something** has to be done.

 ![b.16](b.16.png)

 ![b.18](b.17.png)

-Well upon completion of this loop, we know P, and the falsity of the guard, that is that nopo of q is at most 2,
+Well, upon completion of this loop, we know P, and the falsity of the guard, that is that nopo of q is at most 2,

 ![b.18](b.18.png)

-well, P says that nopo of q is at least 2, so hence the number of points on q equals 2 and we are done.
+well, P says that nopo of q is at least 2, so hence the number of points on q equals 2 and we are **done**.

 ![b.19](b.19.png)

-Well the only thing of course is that here, as the repeatable statement, we have to **change q**, under invariance of P.
+Well the only thing of course is that here, as the repeatable statement, we have to **change q**, under **invariance** of P.

 ![b.9](b.9.png)